 speaking of greg, his cover art was a total surprise. i didn’t give him much direction, only asking if he might take a crack at creating something psychedelic that incorporated imagery from some of the songs. what he came up with isn’t really psychedelic. it’s beautiful, stark, and somewhat jarring. but if you spend some time with the songs, i think the skeleton of a bird on a desert ocean floor starts to make a lot of sense. after living with it for a while, i can’t see any other image doing a better job of representing the album.

 it looks like the cover of some great, dark, existential graphic novel that’s going to give you nightmares. i love that.

-i always wished i’d been able to get gord to sing on more of our songs. when he stepped up to the microphone some strange, interesting things happened. most of the singing on this album is still coming from me (i’ll get you next time, gord! next time!), but in every other way this is probably the most collaborative thing we’ve ever done by quite some distance.
+i always wished i’d been able to get gord to sing on more of our songs. when he stepped up to the microphone some strange, interesting things happened. all of the singing on this album is coming from me, outside of a brief group vocal moment at the end of “fly’s hive” (i’ll get you next time, gord! next time!), but in every other way this is probably the most collaborative thing we’ve ever done by quite some distance.

 in the past it fell to me to take care of the lyrics most of the time, whether i was writing them or improvising them as we were recording. around the time of PAPER CHEST HAIR i started showing gord finished songs for us to mess around with, to supplement our well-worn “improvise around an idea or hit the record button with no idea what we’re about to do” songwriting ideology. this time around some of the lyrics were two-man efforts, written on my porch, the two of us throwing ideas back and forth while strumming acoustic guitars, and a song that began as gord’s or my idea was often overflowing with additions from both of us by the time we were finished with it.